The page has been translated by Gen AI.

 To allow access to the Cloud Functions service from Object Storage, follow these steps.

-4. Object Storage Details page, check if access control is enabled.
+4. On the Object Storage Details page, verify that access control is enabled.

-• If Access Control is Disabled, click the Edit button, then in the Access Control popup change Access Control to Enabled.
+• Access Control is Disabled, click the Edit button, then in the Access Control popup, change Access Control to Enabled.

-• Only when access control is enabled, the list of Allow IP Access, Allow Service Resources, Allow Cloud Functions Service is displayed.
+• When access control is enabled, only the Allow IP Access, Allow Service Resources, Allow Cloud Functions Service lists are displayed.

 6. After checking Allow, click the Confirm button.